Sir Robert Shaw, 1st Baronet: Personal life

-In July 1834 he married Amelia Spencer at Twickenham Parish Church.
+In July 1834, he married Amelia Spencer at Twickenham Parish Church.
 The couple kept a home in Twickenham, and were closely involved in the formation of the Twickenham Independent (Congregational) chapel.

+Death

-Sir Robert died on 10 March 1849 at Bushy Park, Dublin and was succeeded by his eldest son Sir Robert Shaw, 2nd Baronet, and then by his younger son Sir Frederick Shaw, 3rd Baronet.
+Sir Robert died on 10 March 1849 at Bushy Park, Dublin, aged 75.
+His body was interred on 16 March.

+Shaw was succeeded as baron by his eldest son, Lt Col. Sir Robert Shaw, 2nd Baronet, and then by his younger son Sir Frederick Shaw, 3rd Baronet.